dnp3/opendnp3-guide/source/index.rst

 .. links for the page
 .. _opendnp3: http://www.automatak.com/opendnp3

-The Definitive Guide to `opendnp3`_ 2.0.0-RC1
+The Definitive Guide to `opendnp3`_ 2.0.0-RC3

-You may not redistribute this documentation in any form without written consent.
+This documentation is a WIP towards the 2.0.0 final release.
+It may contain inconsistencies from porting it from the 1.1.x branch.

+Join the `Google Group <http://groups.google.com/group/automatak-dnp3>`_ to post questions and receive updates.
+Help there is provided on a "as time permits" basis.

+If you need dedicated commercial support, custom integration services, or compliance/security testing contact `Automatak <http://www.automatak.com>`_.

+If the library does not contain a feature that you need for your device or application, please consider sponsoring the addition.
+We'd be happy to add standards-based additions under contract.

 Authors:

 * Adam Crain
 * Pablo Giudice

-Join the `Google Group <http://groups.google.com/group/automatak-dnp3>`_ to post questions and receive updates.
-Help there is provided on a "as time permits" basis.

-If you need dedicated commercial support, custom integration services, or compliance/security testing contact `Automatak <http://www.automatak.com>`_.

 ====================
 Table of Contents